 Archaea, viroids and digoxin can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype^[37].
 The increased glycolytic hexokinase activity, decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
 There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics.
 The immune activation mediated increased levels of TNF alpha can produce insulin resistance acting at the level of insulin receptor.
-Thus a state similar to metabolic syndrome X exists in right hemispheric dominance.
-Left hemispheric dominance can have a pattern of insulin sensitivity while bihemispheric dominance will be metabolically intermediate.
+Thus a state similar to metabolic syndrome X exists in right hemispheric dominant kapha group.
+Left hemispheric dominant pitta group can have a pattern of increased insulin sensitivity and low body mass index producing a reverse metabolic syndrome x.
+The bihemispheric dominant vata state will be metabolically intermediate.
 Cholesterol oxidase activity, increased glycolysis related NADPH oxidase activity and mitochondrial dysfunction generates free radicals.
 Free radical production and mitochondrial dysfunction can increase NMDA transmission important in conscious perception.
-The accumulated pyruvate enters the gaba shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis^[37].
+The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis^[37].
 The increased cholesterol substrate leads to increased archaeal growth and digoxin synthesis leading to metabolic channeling to the mevalonate pathway.
-Hyperdigoxinemia is important in the regulation of hemispheric dominance^[2].
-The right hemispheric dominant group is hyperdigoxinemic, left hemispheric dominant group is hypodigoxinemic and bihemispheric dominant group is normodigoxinemic.
+Hyperdigoxinemia is important in the regulation of hemispheric dominance and the tridoshas^[2].
+The right hemispheric dominant kapha group is hyperdigoxinemic, left hemispheric dominant pitta group is hypodigoxinemic and bihemispheric dominant vata group is normodigoxinemic.
 The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
 Ammonia can regulate both NMDA and GABA transmission depending on its levels.

-The Warburg phenotype can contribute to the hemispheric dominance by augmenting the bacterial shikimic acid pathway.
+The Warburg phenotype can contribute to the hemispheric dominance and tridoshas by augmenting the bacterial shikimic acid pathway.
 The upregulated glycolysis consequent to the Warburg phenotype produces phosphoenolpyruvate, a basic substrate for the bacterial shikimic acid pathway which can synthesise monoamines and neuroactive alkaloids.
 The shikimic acid pathway can generate dopamine and serotonin producing increased monoaminergic transmission.
 The shikimic acid pathway can also synthesise the neuroactive alkaloids strychnine, nicotine, morphine, mescaline and LSD important in regulating neural transmission^[2].
 The upregulated glycolysis can also contribute to increased NMDA and GABA transmission in the thalamocorticothalamic pathway.
 The glycolytic pathway produces phosphoglycerate which is converted to phosphoserine and then serine which activates the NMDA receptor.
 The glycolytic enzyme glyceraldehyde-3-phosphate dehydrogenase is a GABA receptor kinase and activates GABA transmission.
-Thus the archaea and viroid induced Warburg phenotype can contribute to the modulation of hemispheric dominance by regulating the multiple neurotransmitter systems.
+Thus the archaea and viroid induced Warburg phenotype can contribute to the modulation of hemispheric dominance and tridoshas by regulating the multiple neurotransmitter systems.
 The archaeal cholesterol catabolism can deplete the cell membranes of cholesterol resulting in alteration in lipid microdomains and their related neurotransmitter receptor contributing to the regulation of NMDA, serotoninergic and dopaminergic transmission.
-Thus the archaeal cholesterol catabolism and viroids can regulate brain function and hemispheric dominance.
+Thus the archaeal cholesterol catabolism and viroids can regulate brain function and hemispheric dominance/tridoshas.
 The archaea and viroids have axonal and transynaptic transport functioning as biological neurotransmitters.
 The brain can be visualized evolutionarily as a modified mevalonate pathway bacteria and archaeal colony functioning by mechanisms of quorum sensing using RNA viroids with its bacterial flagellar system forming axo-axonic and axo-dendritic connections.
 The third element of archaea and their derived viroids can also regulate the immune, genetic, metabolic and neural systems producing its integration.

-The third element formed of intracellular archaea and viroidal symbiosis determines hemispheric dominance.
-Archaeal cholesterol synthesis and catabolism determines hemispheric dominance.
+The third element formed of intracellular archaea and viroidal symbiosis determines hemispheric dominance and tridoshas.
+Also archaeal cholesterol synthesis and cholesterol catabolism determines hemispheric dominance and tridoshas.